taqdeeskhan107/GenrativeAi-based-Drug-Design-for-EGFR-Type-1/README.md

-# Supporting Information for BindingForge Project
+# Supporting Information for Project

-This directory contains the supporting information and supplementary data for the project, focusing on EGFR Type 1 inhibitor analysis and validation.
+This directory contains the project's supporting information and supplementary data, focusing on EGFR Type 1 inhibitor analysis and validation.

 ## Important Note on Project Naming
-Please note that "BindingForge" is a working title used during the development and coding phase of this project.
+Please note that "BindingForge" is a working title used during this project's development and coding phase.
 The published paper uses its formal academic title.
-The name "BindingForge" appears in code, file names, and development documentation but should not be confused with the paper's official title.
+The name "BindingForge" appears in code, file names, and development documentation, but should not be confused with the paper's official title.

 ## Important Note on Molecule Numbering
 For clarity and presentation in the paper, we have adopted the following molecule numbering convention: